WongJWN/Decentralized_Voting_System/README.md

 # Decentralized_Voting_System

-Using bellow code to install all modules
+Using this code to install all modules
 ```npm install```

 Using this code to compile smart contract